zhukv98/DroneRadarMap/README.md

 #### Dependencies
 Parks and Attractions search data are available and accessible.

-The device has GPS capabilities, and the user has ranted location access.
+The device has GPS capabilities, and the user has granted location access.

 All restriction areas and levels are present on the map.
 #### Assumptions